filipesf/talks-to-watch/README.md

-# List of talks I'm watching this year
+# List of talks to watch this year

 2015 will be the year I'll be too focused on my job, doing stuff and studying a lot.